-- 1. Remove all removable media, such as optical discs or USB flash drives, from the computer. - 2.
+- Remove all removable media, such as optical discs or USB flash drives, from the computer. - 2.
 Turn off the computer properly through the operating system, then turn off any external devices. - 3.
-Disconnect the power cord from the power outlet and disconnect any external devices. - CAUTION: You must disconnect the power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
+Disconnect the power cord from the power outlet and disconnect any external devices. - ⚠ CAUTION: You must disconnect the power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
 Regardless of the power-on state, voltage is always supplied to the memory modules as long as the computer is plugged into an active AC outlet.
 Adding or removing memory modules while voltage is present may cause irreparable damage to the memory modules or system board. - 4.
-Remove/disengage any security devices that prohibit opening the computer. - 5.
-Place the computer face down on a soft flat surface.
-HP recommends that you set down a blanket, towel, or other soft cloth to protect the bezel and screen surface from scratches or other damage. - 6.
-Turn the two screw latches at the bottom of the computer to the left (1) to release the bottom edge of the access panel.
+Remove/disengage any security devices that prohibit opening the computer. - Place the computer face down on a soft flat surface.
+HP recommends that you set down a blanket, towel, or other soft cloth to protect the bezel and screen surface from scratches or other damage. - Loosen the two captive screws at the bottom of the computer (1) to release the bottom edge of the access panel.